AbdallaAlhag/Blogger/README.md

     ✅ Validate back end signup form and showcase errors ✅ Add comments count to PostCard components
     ❌ Add TinyMCE editor to create blog
+    ❌ sligh problem directing to create blog page from public and also when publishing the artciles

 # Monorepop set up: